nkrao220/intro-to-python/README.md

 #### Tuples

-Tuples behave a lot like lists, except you can change the values
+Tuples behave a lot like lists, except you can't change the values

 ```